Quality Perceptions and Intended Engagement in Response to AI-Generated and AI-Assisted News: Results

 In summary, the data show no significant differences in perceived expertise, readability, and credibility between articles created with the help of AI, those fully generated by AI, and those written by humans.
-However, participants in the AI-assisted and AI-generated groups exhibit a significantly higher willingness to continue reading the articles.
-These findings suggest that while AI involvement in news production does not negatively impact the perceived quality of news articles when readers are unaware of the original article generation process, it positively influences readers' willingness to continue reading once the process is revealed.
-However, no significant effect was detected regarding the willingness to read AI-generated news in the future across the different groups.
-The rejection of the first set of hypotheses aligns with the notion that modern AI technologies produce content of comparable quality to that of human journalists, while the significant findings in the second outcome highlight an unexpected openness to engaging with AI-generated content, but only in the short term.
+However, participants in the AI-assisted and AI-generated conditions exhibit a higher short-term willingness to continue reading the articles after disclosure.
+These findings suggest that AI involvement in news production does not negatively affect perceived content quality when readers are unaware of authorship, and that disclosure may trigger temporary curiosity or engagement.
+Yet, because our design captures self-reported intentions rather than actual behavior, and only at a single point in time, it cannot speak to longer-term effects on reading habits or trust.
+Overall, our study contributes to understanding source effects on message credibility rather than broader constructs such as media trust or enduring acceptance of AI-generated journalism.